top of page

 The response to 1 in 4 being unable to read at the minimum expected levels by age elevent hasn’t been to question the way phonics is taught.
 It hasn’t been to give teachers more help or explore different ways to make sure children in a neurodiverse classroom can move into the self-teaching phase quickly and easily.

 Instead, the Department for Education has looked for others to blame, whether parents, teachers or the children themselves, often by labelling them with special educational needs.
 Children don’t have special or additional needs when we begin with what they truly need to learn and thrive.
 The idea of additional needs comes from the DfE normalising a one-size-fits-all programme and viewing difference through a deficit mindset.
 Because there’s an expectation that every child will learn to read through whole class synthetic phonics, a wait-to-fail approach is in place.
 At the end of Year 1 teachers undertake a Phonics Screening Check (PSC) - which is highly unpopular among teachers , mainly as they are then blamed if the children can't pass.
 Not the programmes.
 The PSC also doesn’t correlate with reading comprehension.
 How could it?
 It’s simply a check of a set of graphemes to see whether children can blend them together.
+However, it only checks around 90 - 100 correspondences.
+To read and spell, children need to nagivate hundreds, even within KS1.

 Now, with results worsening, plans are being made to test reading in Year 8.
 There are currently no real efforts to prevent the Dyslexia Paradox.
-This is why we’re launching the pilot through MySLCN.com.
+This is why we’re launching the pilot through DyslexiaParadox.com

-Ten Minutes a Day with a TA will ensure that all children with the intellectual capabitiy to pass the PSC will do so using the Monster Spelling Piano app.
+Ten Minutes a Day with a TA will ensure that all children with the cognitive capabitiy to pass the PSC will do so using the Monster Spelling Piano app.
 Speedie Readies will also help them read with fluency and comprehension as they work through the 100 One, Two, Three and Away! books.
 The first fifty-two are mapped and the code is shown.
 This 1:1 time with a TA and close observation of their learning journey re-routes dylexia.

 The Dyslexia Paradox describes the contradiction that dyslexia risk can be identified early, yet most children aren’t supported until they’ve already experienced years of reading failure.
 We know this can change through early word mapping support that a TA can provide.
-Parents who do this at home can also help in the classroom. â€‹
+Parents who do this at home can also help in the classroom.

 Research in cognitive neuroscience has established that the brain’s capacity to form the neural connections linking speech, print, and meaning is greatest before the age of seven.
 Dehaene (2009) demonstrated that learning to read reorganises neural circuits involved in visual and auditory processing, but this process becomes less efficient as neural plasticity declines.
 Hulme and Snowling (2016) showed that weaknesses in phoneme awareness and letter–sound mapping during the early years are among the strongest predictors of later reading disorders, highlighting the need for early, proactive intervention.
 Seidenberg (2017) emphasised that fluent reading depends on the automation of these mappings through exposure and self-teaching, but this process can only occur if children reach that stage early enough.